Visa policy of Pakistan: Substitute visas

-Israeli passport holders

-Pakistan does not bar Israeli citizens from traveling to Pakistan.
-Though Pakistan has no diplomatic mission in Israel, applicants for Pakistani visas can apply in a third country if they are legal permanent residents in that country.
-Israeli passport holders, along with Palestinian Authority passport holders, are required to register their stay with local police authorities, unless granted a work visa.

 Indian passport holders

 Applications from Indian passport holders must be cleared directly from the Ministry of Interior, though they are not barred from visiting Pakistan despite being subject to additional regulations, including mandatory police registration, regardless of visa type.

 Foreigners of Indian origin were subject to this regulation as well.
 On 25 January 2019, the policy was revised for Indian Origin United Kingdom and United States Nationals.

 Indian nationals are also restricted in the availability of ports of entry to Pakistan, and instead must enter and leave the country via designated points, including the Wagah border, as well as through airports in Islamabad, Lahore, and Karachi.

 Indian nationals are typically required to enter and exit Pakistan through the same post, unless permission is sought in advance.

 Indian passport holders are not granted tourist visas, and are only permitted to apply for visas to visit family and friends, business visas, transit visas, and visas for religious pilgrimage.

-Six month business visas are granted to Indian passport holders, with multiple entries permitted.
+6 month business visas are granted to Indian passport holders, with multiple entries permitted.

 Indian passport holders are also ineligible for any visa extensions, though passport holders who stay longer than the time permitted by the visa are subject to a fee of 40 Rupees per day of overstay.

 Indian residents applying for a tourism, visit or student Pakistani visa may especially face issues pertaining to their religious backgrounds.
 Many visa applicants have also expressed concerns for the extended process that allegedly takes almost twice as much time as other such visas as well as the on and off government imposed bans upon inter-country travels between India and Pakistan.

+Indian nationals holding American, British, or Canadian passports are eligible to travel to Pakistan by obtaining an e-visa.
+The application process is streamlined through Pakistan's official e-visa portal, allowing for a convenient and efficient approval system.

+Armenian passport holders

+Pakistan is the only country in the world that does not recognize Armenia.
+However it does not specifically bar Armenian citizens from traveling to Pakistan.
+Though Pakistan has no diplomatic mission in Armenia, applicants for Pakistani visas can apply in a third country if they are legal permanent residents in that country.

+Armenian passport holders face similar restrictions to Israeli passport holders except the mandatory police registration which Armenians are vaguely exempt from.

 Visitor statistics

-Most visitors arriving in Pakistan on a short term basis were from the following countries:
+Most visitors arriving in Pakistan on a short-term basis were from the following countries: